Nexusoft/nexus-mobile/README.md

 ## Contributing

 If you would like to contribute as always submit a pull request.
-This library development is expected to be on-going.